zhuozix/CSE-3902/Reflections&Planning/Sprint 3Plannig.md

 Tasks for the required features of the sprint.

-1. Collisions for player and moving NPCs. {Shuangchen / Yao}
+1. Collisions for player and moving NPCs. {Zhuozi / Yao}

 2. Mouse Controller (Gamepad is optional) for teleport function.  {Kyle}

-3. State change for NPCs(items, blocks, enemies). {Shuangchen / Yao / Zhuozi}
+3. State change for NPCs(items, blocks, enemies). {Shuangchen}

 4. Level {Seth / Adam}